udsquid/hello-world/README.md

 # hello-world
-The quick guide for git
+The quick guide for git.

+Hi, my name is Neil.